emmo-repo/domain-microstructure/doc/git commands.md

 ### Transfer changes to the remote repository

 Git aims at tracking the changes between version.
-For that reason, when you have made some changes two operations are needed: tagging and committing.
-Tagging will consist in indicating which file is to be marked as changed (and so which changes will be recorded in the repository).
+For that reason, when you have made some changes two operations are needed: staging and committing.
+Staging will consist in indicating which file is to be marked as changed (and so which changes will be recorded in the repository).
 Committing will actually do the recording of the changes.